yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 ```console
 $ sudo ./scripts/debian.sh
 ```
+This script will automagically add the 32bit architecture and install the packages.
+It is magic, because I don't understand how it works!

 ArchLinux:
 ```console
 $ sudo pacman -S base-devel xorg-fonts-misc lib32-gtk3
 ```
+If you some how haven't already, you will need to [enable the `multilib` repository for `pacman`](https://wiki.archlinux.org/title/Official_repositories#multilib).
 On Arch, once you install `xorg-fonts-misc` you need to restart your computer.

 ### Compiling